Your Wroclaw Travel Guide for the Perfect Weekend Escape

 Also, I can’t believe I missed this, but while on Cathedral Island, you can visit the Botanical Gardens.
 They are a little bit hidden from view, so they are easy to miss with the churches dominating the cityscape, but you’ll find the gardens only a couple of lanes north of the Cathedral of St. John the Baptist.

-Crossing the bridge to Cathedral Island in Wroclaw, Poland.
+Crossing the bridge to Cathedral Island in Wroclaw, Poland

-The steel arches in Wroclaw, Poland
+That Backpacker Audrey Bergner looking stylish next to the steel arches in Wroclaw, Poland

-Stained glass windows in the church.
+Stained glass windows in the church we visited in Wroclaw

 Enjoy a boat cruise down the Oder River